STARS-Design-Track-2023/synthestars/README.md

 * (TA) Aidan Prendergast

 ## 13-Channel Synthesizer
-The (insert kewl chip name) is a digital polyphonic synthesizer.
+The Synthia is a digital polyphonic synthesizer.
-With thirteen keys each representative of a single note in a standard octave, a wave type selection mode, and an octave swithcing mode, the (insert kewl chip name) is the working product of our team's design.
+With thirteen keys each representative of a single note in a standard octave, a wave type selection mode, and an octave swithcing mode, Synthia is the working product of our team's design.

 ## Base Source Files